 Once inserted, the instance is placed using the command 'Place an Instance' (or 'Move an Instance').
 This will show a dialog in 2 columns: the left column shows all coordinate systems in the linked part that can be used to attach to part, and the right column shows all other parts in the assembly and their coordinate systems that can be used to attach the instance-to.
 Use the 'Show' button to pre-visualize where the part's going to be placed.
 3 rotation buttons allow the instance to be rotated by steps of 90° around the 3 axes X, Y and Z

-Only coordinate systems directly at the root of the 'Model' container can be used for attachment, and not, for example, coordinate systems from a Body in the part tree.
+A part can be attached either to an LCS in the assembly itself ("parent assembly"), or to an LCS in a part already inserted in the assembly ("sister part").
+But only coordinate systems directly at the root of a 'Model' container — in the parent assembly or in a sister part — can be used for attachment, and not, for example, coordinate systems from a Body in the part tree.

 This workbench allows the assembly of assemblies: since there is no difference between parts and assemblies, the 'Insert External Part' allows to chose a part that has other parts linked to it.
 The only difference will be for the coordinate systems in the inserted assemblies: in order to be used with Assembly 4, a coordinate system must be directly in the root 'Model' container, meaning that a coordinate system inside a linked part cannot be used to attach the assembly to a higher-level assembly.